GulamJilani5/java-fundamentals/java-interview/interviews-questions/spring boot/springboot-questions.md

 ## ➡️ 6.
 How does Spring Boot manage properties (application.properties, application.yml)?

+- What is the difference between application.properties and application.yml?

 ## ➡️ 7.
 What is Spring Boot Actuator and its use cases?

 ## ➡️ 8.
 Difference between embedded servers (Tomcat, Jetty, Undertow) in Spring Boot.